Statewide Transit Innovation Grant

 The Maryland Department of Transportation Maryland Transit Administration (MDOT MTA) Statewide Transit Innovation Grant is a competitive grant program with the goal of supporting local efforts to improve transit reliability, improving access and connections to activity centers, and improving transit mobility options.
-The program seeks to fund cost-effective public transportation projects that reduce delays for people and goods and improve connectivity between regional and economic population centers.
+The program seeks to fund cost-effective public transportation projects that reduce delays for people and improve connectivity between regional and economic population centers.
 Projects may incorporate bus, rail, or other transit modes.

 Who Can Apply